Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 }
 ```

 A swap like n, m = m, n; is allowed, but doesn't work in Jai like you would expect (see line (1)): both variables get the same value.
-When n and m are of different types an error results, because then they would have to change type, which is not allowed.
+When n and m are of different types an error results, because then the variables would have to change type, which is not allowed.
 But see § 17.10 for a swap procedure and § 22.2.3 for built-in versions.

 ## 5.7 - More about printing